-The wildland-urban interface (WUI) is defined as the area where structures and other human development meet or intermingle with undeveloped wildland.
+The WUI is defined as the area where structures and other human development meet or intermingle with undeveloped wildland.
 The WUI creates an environment in which fire can move readily between natural vegetation fuels to structures and from structures into the natural vegetation fuels.

 All developed areas and communities in Mono County sit directly adjacent to huge swaths of forestland and open space lacking in human infrastructure.
-People come to this region to live in rural areas and direct proximity to natural ecosystem areas with attractive recreational and aesthetic amenities, especially forests.
-Consequently, all urbanized areas in the county are within the WUI, and face significant risk and likelihood that wildfires will threaten structures and people.
-There are significant implications for both the character and development of structures and behavior within those communities and for the health and management of wildlands directly adjacent to those communities and the thousands of acres beyond them.
+People come to this region to live in rural areas and direct proximity to natural ecosystem areas with attractive recreational and aesthetic amenities,